 - Supports both single-ended and differential pair nets.

-- Finishes with a powerful glossing tool that further reduces the number of corners and improves the overall look of the routing.
+- Finishes with a powerful glossing tool that further reduces the number of corners and shortens the routing.

 The PCB ActiveRoute Panel

 Panel page: PCB ActiveRoute

 ActiveRoute follows the criteria and restrictions defined by the PCB design rules, so using it is simply a matter of selecting the connections or nets of interest and running it.
 It does have a number of specific control features that are configured in the PCB ActiveRoute panel.
 It is highly recommended that the PCB ActiveRoute panel be opened prior to starting ActiveRoute.

 To open the PCB ActiveRoute panel, when a PCB is the active document: